 Many multinational companies fail to prioritize the importance of cultural competency until they experience a financial loss that results from one or more of their employees failing to have this knowledge.
 Companies can minimize or avoid future losses due to a lack of cultural competency by recognizing and adjusting to the cultures that exist in the markets they compete in around the world, beginning at the executive level.

-Top executives need to support the development of a culturally competent team of representatives who adopt best cross-cultural business practices.
-By achieving cultural competency and preparing their staff to do the same, they can then pursue their own development as global leaders
+Top executives need to support the development of a culturally competent team of representatives who adopt the best cross-cultural business practices.
+By achieving cultural competency and preparing their staff to do the same, they can then pursue their own development as global leaders.

 How Do Organizations Implement/Structure Intercultural Training for Their Own Employees?